BNSC1/android-notes/README.md

     - singleInstance: create a new activity in a new task

-Context: context of the state of the app, get info about activity and application, access resources, preferences, room, both Activity, and Application
-Context
+Context: an abstract class that provides access to application-specific resources and services, such as the system services, preferences, and assets.
+It represents the current state of the app and provides access to various resources and information about the app environment.
+Its usages are:
+- Creating views
+- Accessing resources
+- Starting activities
+- Accessing system services

 `applicationContext`: for reference by singleton class e.g. room, datastore

 `activityContext`: for reference by UI operations e.g. toast, dialog

 Application: contains all other components such as activities and services.
+It is instantiated before any other class when the process for your application/package is created.

 Fragment: has its layout and its behavior with its lifecycle callbacks, can add or remove fragments in the activity, can combine multiple fragments in an activity, can be reused in multiple activities, the lifecycle is closely related to the lifecycle of its host activity.
 Fragment was introduced with Android 3.0, which also introduced tablet support.